-Your voice user design is a success if you are able to provide the solutions to your users elegantly and without overwhelming them.
+Your voice user design is a success if you are able to provide solutions to your users elegantly and without overwhelming them.
 Human communication is context-based.
 But in voice communication, you have to guide your users in a way so that they can express what they want easily and in a way that the computer can understand.

-Some of the ways this can be achieved are simply, providing information to the users about what they can do, let them know what functionality they are using, keeping the dialogs brief, and providing visual presentations so they know if the app is listening.
+Some of the ways this can be achieved are simply, providing information to the users about what they can do, letting them know what functionality they are using, keeping the dialogs brief, and providing visual presentations so they know if the app is listening.